learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/lectures/js-basics/README.md

 	+ The bucket has a name that is arbitrary but should make it easy for a developer to understand what goes inside
 + You need to declare variables explicitly in JavaScript with the `var` keyword like this:
 	+ `var x;`
-	+ `var` is a keyword that declares a variable
+	+ `var` lets JavaScript know that you've just made a variable
-+ Naming variables: start with letter a-z A-Z remaining 0-9 a-z A-Z, you can also use `_ `never use spaces ' ' or or illegal characters (! % ?)
++ Naming variables: start with letter (a-z) and can contain 0-9, a-z, A-Z, you can also use `_ `never use spaces ' ' or or illegal characters (! % ?)
 + For variable names consisting of multiple words you should use camelCase or snake_case (camelCase is generally what JS developers use by convention and is called that becauseTheLettersMakeHumpsInTheName)
-+ Let's assign a value in x (remember we said var x; previously)
++ Let's assign a value in x (remember we declared var x; previously)
 	+ `x = 10;`
 + I can refer directly to x and change its value using `=` symbol
 + We can also declare and assign a value simultaneously.